How Mario Kart influenced Nintendo's fighting game, ARMS

-“Though they are different genres, Mario Kart and ARMS are like siblings,” said Kosuke Yabuki, Game Director of Mario Kart 7 and 8 and producer of ARMS at the Game Developers Conference this afternoon.
+“Though they are different genres, Mario Kart and ARMS are like siblings,” said Kosuke Yabuki, Game Director of Mario Kart 7 and 8 and producer of ARMS at the 2018 Game Developers Conference.

 While there may appear to be few surface-level similarities between the games, Yabuki argued that lessons learned on Nintendo’s long-running racing game series informed many aspects of Nintendo's new fighting game IP.

 It was while chatting with a designer on his team, that Yabuki began to consider the possibility of creating a fighting game where the camera was position behind the player’s character, as in Mario Kart, rather than from the side.

 Fighting games typically use a side-on perspective because it makes it much easier for the player to judge the distance between combatants, he said.

 What if it was possible to position the camera in such a way that players could have the same sense of spacing and control from a Mario Kart-esque behind-the-character perspective?

 Yabuki’s team prototyped the idea using rudimentary 3D characters whose arms extended across a boxing ring, to give a clear sense of distance and space.
 As in the final game, players could switch apply different weapon-like fists to their characters’ hands, and bend the arm as it extended in order to chase its target.